Areas of Consideration

 - Would you like to take courses at a foreign university?
 Would you like to take courses at a program study center with other American or foreign students?

-- How will your family feel about you studying away?
+- How might your family feel about you studying away?
 How can you include them in your experience?

-- Would you like to have study tours included in your program?
+- Would you like to have organized study tours included in your program?

 - What is the cost of living in the location(s) you’re interested in?